-That said, doing hundreds of crunches every single day won't get you the abs of your dreams, and there aren't specific exercises that can 'target' belly fat.
-Instead, losing weight from your mid-section is about a mix of eating well, limiting the number of calories you eat, and increasing the number of calories you burn.
+That said, doing hundreds of crunches every single day won't get you the abs of your dreams, and there aren't specific exercises that can spot-reduce belly fat.
+Instead, losing fat from your mid-section comes down to factors like diet, sleep, regular exercise, hormones, and managing your stress levels.
 Here's everything you need to know about body fat percentage, and how to calculate yours.

 So, rather than spending hours doing sit-ups and crunches in the gym, it’s better to focus on exercises that include cardio and strength work, as well as targeting your core.
 Not sure where to start?
 We’ve found 10 of the best exercises for banishing belly fat here.

 We’ll get these out the way first, as it’ll only get better from here.
 Sure, you probably hate them, but burpees are a brilliant plyometric movement, which targets your core, chest, shoulders, lats, triceps, and quadriceps.
 They’ll also raise your heart rate and burn calories.
 (Not a fan of burpees?
 Here's a full-body exercise you can do instead.
 Learn how to do a burpee properly here.

 - Start standing with your feet hip-width or shoulder-width apart

 - Place your hands on the ground, then jump both feet back into a high plank position